Chances are, you want more website traffic. After all, more traffic means more business revenue, right?

-Low-difficulty keywords are easier to rank for, but they may not be worth paying for.
+Low-difficulty keywords are easier to rank for but may not be worth paying for.

 How to Choose Keywords That Can Get You the Top Spot in Google Keyword Rankings

-Now that we’ve covered the basics, here’s how to proceed if you’re hunting for high-quality keywords for your digital marketing goals.
+Now that we’ve covered the basics, here’s how to proceed if you’re hunting for high-quality keywords to reach your digital marketing goals.

 1. Research and Compile a List of Topics to Cover

 First, you need content ideas, so find out what matters to your audience.
 Research what type of questions they’re asking and what they need help with so you can deliver the answers they need.